BDC Hamburger Icon

 Did You Know?Did you know

-Although drug testing is a relatively common form of preemployment screening, many companies are eliminating or ignoring results from marijuana drug tests specifically, due to the widespread decriminalization and legalization of the drug.
+Although drug testing is a relatively common form of pre-employment screening, many companies are eliminating or ignoring results from marijuana drug tests specifically.
+This practice is due to the widespread decriminalization and legalization of the drug.

 There is a school of thought referred to as the seven-year lookback rule.
 Some states have taken a hard stance on limiting employers’ views of criminal convictions.
-Although credit checks, governed under the Fair Credit Reporting Act (FCRA), allow creditors to look further back in some cases, there is a growing push to limit the criminal records employers can check to the past seven years.
-Though the exact laws on this vary from state to state, they fall under the umbrella of the Ban the Box movement, which seeks to end the stigma of conviction or arrest records for job candidates.
+Although credit checks, governed under the FCRA, allow creditors to look further back in some cases, there is a growing push to limit the criminal records employers can check to the past seven years.
+Though the exact laws on this vary from state to state, they fall under the umbrella of the Ban the Box movement; this push seeks to end the stigma of conviction or arrest records for job candidates.

 How long do criminal background checks take?

-Although many background checks can be processed and return results in three to five days, some can take longer.
+Although many background checks can be processed and return results in 3 to 5 days, some can take longer.
 For example, FBI background checks usually take around 30 days to complete.
 Although some federal background checks can be processed more quickly, it is best to plan for the comprehensive review that requires a 30-day wait.

 Also, some background checks require several different data points (e.g., criminal background and credit checks).
 The more requests you place within a single background check, the longer the process might take.